r-lib/slider/README.md

     the parameters.

-Earo and I have spoken, and we have mututally agreed that it would be best to deprecate `tsibble::slide()` in favor of `slide::slide()`.
+Earo and I have spoken, and we have mututally agreed that it would be best to deprecate `tsibble::slide()` in favor of `slider::slide()`.

 Additionally, [data.table](https://github.com/Rdatatable/data.table)’s
 non-equi joins have been pretty much the only solution to the problem that `slide_index()` tries to solve.
-Their solution is robust and quite fast, and has been a nice benchmark for slide. slide is trying to solve a much narrower problem, so the API here is more focused.
+Their solution is robust and quite fast, and has been a nice benchmark for slider. slider is trying to solve a much narrower problem, so the API here is more focused.

 ## Performance

-In terms of performance, be aware that any specialized package that shifts the function calls to C are going to be faster than slide.
+In terms of performance, be aware that any specialized package that shifts the function calls to C are going to be faster than slider.
 For example, `RcppRoll::roll_mean()` computes the rolling mean *at the C level*, which is bound to be faster.
-The purpose of slide is to be *general purpose*, while still being as fast as possible.
+The purpose of slider is to be *general purpose*, while still being as fast as possible.
 This means that it can be used for more abstract things, like rolling regressions, or any other custom function that you want to use in a rolling fashion.